Grandia II: Plot

-Ryudo is a mercenary known as a Geohound.
+Ryudo is a mercenary known as a Geohound, accompanied by his talking bird companion, Skye.
 The Church of Granas hires him to escort Elena, a Songstress of Granas, to Garmia Tower for a ceremony.
 Upon arrival, he is asked to wait while they perform the ritual.
 However, he hears a scream and rushes up to the top floor.
 Seeing everyone dead and Elena with a pair of wings, he rescues her, and both return to Carbo Village.
-Back in the village, Ryudo is asked by the priest to escort Elena to St. Heim Papal State to seek Pope Zera to help cleanse Elena of the Wings of Valmar, one of several pieces of Valmar, which now possesses her.
+There, Ryudo is asked by the priest to escort Elena to St. Heim Papal State to seek Pope Zera's help to cleanse Elena of the Wings of Valmar, one of several pieces of Valmar, which now possesses her.

 Before he can turn the job down, the village is attacked by a mysterious winged woman, who engages and defeats Ryudo in battle.
-She introduces herself as Millennia and disappears.
+She introduces herself as Millenia and disappears.
 Ryudo accepts the job and departs for St. Heim with Elena.
-In the town of Agear, Millennia appears again, this time more friendly, and teams up with Ryudo.
-She accidentally reveals herself that she is the Wings of Valmar and that she possesses Elena, sharing her body as a separate being.
-After Roan and the Beast Man, Mareg, join the group, they find more pieces of Valmar, which Millenia absorbs after they defeat them.
+In the town of Agear, Millenia appears again, this time more friendly, and teams up with Ryudo.
+She accidentally reveals herself as the Wings of Valmar and that she possesses Elena, sharing her body as a separate being.
+After Roan and the Beast Man, Mareg, join the group, they find more pieces of Valmar, which Millenia absorbs after they are defeated.

 When the group arrives at St. Heim Papal State, Elena meets with Pope Zera, who wishes to speak with Ryudo.
 The Pope requests that he find the legendary Granasaber, a weapon wielded by Granas that was used to defeat Valmar.
 Ryudo reluctantly agrees, and the group travels to Roan's hometown of Cyrum.
-Upon arrival, the group rests at the inn as Roan departs.
+Upon arrival, they rest at the inn as Roan departs.
 The following day, it is revealed that Roan is the prince and that the people of Cyrum once assisted Valmar against Granas in the ancient war.
 The party enters the castle, finds the Gate of Darkness open, and discovers an ancient factory underneath the castle.
 They encounter the Claws of Valmar and, later, Melfice back in the castle.
 Melfice is Ryudo's brother and the man Mareg seeks, who flees after defeating the group in battle, telling Ryudo to face him at home.
 Roan is crowned king and chooses to stay in Cyrum to encourage its people that the past does not predict their future.
 After being rescued, Tio, the being possessed by the Claws and an Automata, joins the group.